Stalruth/SableyeBot4/migration.md

 # Slash Command Migration

+## UPDATE:

+Sableye Bot will now respond to Content Commands until the **31st of August 2022**.
+This change reflects Discord's own movement on enforcement of the changes described below.

 ## The Current State of Things

 Sableye Bot currently accepts two different kinds of commands:

-- Message commands: These are the old commands we all know and love, which would be sent as a message and the bot would respond to that message.
+- Content Commands: These are the old commands we all know and love, which would be sent as a message and the bot would respond to that message.

     Exacmples include `//dt Sableye` and `//sprite Yveltal`.